deborah-O/deborah-O.github.io/GEOG5995MA1.md

 I created an additional file to test each function within my _agentframework_.
 Below are the examples for *move* and *eat*.

 ```
-'''Defening a class to test the eat function'''
+'''Defining a class to test the eat function'''
 def test_eat():
     '''The agent created above somewhere in the environment that has 100 units of food'''
     agents[0].environment[agents[0].columny][agents[0].columnx] = 100